nueverest/blowdrycss/docs/readme.rst

 -  Being too busy to search all of the files in their project for other potential use cases.

-The result is that multiple kilobytes worth of unused, dead CSS data remain.
+Now 326 bytes worth of stale CSS data lurks in the style files.

-Scenario 2 - CSS Pre-compiler:
+Scenario 3 - CSS Pre-compiler:
 ''''''''''''''''''''''''''''''

 CSS compilation with SASS/SCSS, PostCSS, or LESS is awesome, and makes